-I THINK the Government is, upon a fair and reasonable construction of its Contract with Main Line Company, under a legal obligation to pay the interest guaranteed by Clause 5 of the Contract in these emphatic terms-"The Governor hereby especially guarantees to the Company Interest at the rate of £5 per cent. per annum, upon the money actually expended in and for the purposes of the construction of the said Main Line of Railway, up to and not exceeding the sum of £650,000, during Four years of the period of construction, commencing from the date of the Contract, and for a period of Thirty years from the opening of the entire line for traffic, &c."
+I THINK the Government is, upon a fair and reasonable construction of its Contract with Main Line Company, under a legal obligation to pay the interest guaranteed by Clause 5 of the Contract in these emphatic terms-" The Governor hereby especially guarantees to the Company Interest at the rate of \pounds 5 per cent. per annum, upon the money actually expended in and for the purposes of the construction of the said Main Line of Railway, up to and not exceeding the sum of \pounds 650,000, during Four years of the period of construction, commencing from the date of the Contract, and for a period of Thirty years from the opening of the entire line for traffic, &c."
 In arriving at my opinion, I have carefully considered the object of the Contract, the intention of the parties as to the manner of effectuating the object as set out in the Contract, Schedule, and the several Acts of the Legislature incorporated with and forming part of such Contract, the mutuality and dependency of the stipulations as to the rights and obligations of the contracting parties, and the remedies provided for enforcing such rights and obligations, and lastly the acts of the Government and Colony of Tasmania subsequent to the construction of the line in recognition of the completion of the work and acceptance and enjoyment of the benefits stipulated for.

 The Contract is so anomalous that it would be difficult indeed to find any decision upon an instrument sufficiently similar in its terms and circumstances to render such decision obviously applicable, and it is only by the collection of principles laid down in various cases that we can arrive at the legal rules which should govern the construction of the present Contract.
-Searching with this object, I find it laid down-"

-"That conditions are to be construed to be either precedent or subsequent according to the fair intention of the parties, to be collected from the instrument, and that technical words if there be any to encounter such intention should give way to that intention.
+Searching with this object, I find it laid down- "That conditions are to be construed to be either precedent or subsequent according to the fair intention of the parties, to be collected from the instrument, and that technical words if there be any to encounter such intention should give way to that intention.
 (Porter v.
 Shepherd, 6 T. Rep. 668.)
-That where mutual covenants go to the whole of the consideration on both sides, they are mutual considerations the one precedent to the other, but when the covenants go only to a part and where a recompence may be had in damages then the defendant has a remedy upon his covenants, and shall not plead it as a condition precedent, (Boone v.
+That where mutual covenants go to the whole of the consideration on both sides, they are mutual considerations the one precedent to the other, but when the covenants go only to a part and where a recompence may be had in damages then the defendant has a remedy upon his covenant, and shall not plead it as a condition precedent, (Boone v.
 Eyre, H.B., 173.)
-That where a covenant for the performance of various acts and duties by one party constitutes the consideration for a subsequent covenant by another party, it is not (in all cases) essential that there should be an exact performance of the precedent covenant in every minute particular in order to create a liability upon the subsequent covenant, (Campbell v.
+That where a covenant for the precedent covenant in every minute particular in order to create a liability upon the subsequent covenant, (Campbell v.
 Jones, 6 T.R., 573.)
-That every contract is to be interpreted in connection with the surrounding circumstances, and the act done by the contracting parties in fulfilment of the contract may be regarded in order to see what interpretation they themselves have put upon it, and what conditions have been waived or performed, and the construction of the instrument may thus be varied by matter ex post facto (Clarke v.
-Westropp, 18 C.B., 784.
-(Purt v.
-Dowie, 32 Law J., Q. B., 179.)
-That where a stipulation in the nature of a condition precedent has been partially performed, it ceases to be available as
+That every contract is to be interpreted in connection with the surrounding circumstances, and the act done by the contracting parties in fulfilment of the contract may be regarded in order to see what interpretation they themselves have put upon it, and what conditions have been waived or performed, and the construction of the instrument action, and becomes a stipulation by way of agreement for the presented or subsequent for the subsequent for the performed, it ceases to be available as a condition, and becomes a stipulation by way of agreement for the breach of which compensation must be sought in damages.
+(Behn v.
+Burness, 32 Law J., Q. B., 179.)